EBCI Grad Profile: Katherine Helen Jacobs, Arizona State University - The Cherokee One Feather

 Her family states of her accomplishments, “Katherine, you are so awesome.
 Your accomplishments have changed the trajectory for our family.
 You have raised the bar, and you are certainly a beautiful example for other students back in Cherokee.
 The EBCI has another enrolled member who holds a finance degree and one who is also passionate about educating youth about financial literacy.
 Congratulations, your family and your community celebrate your accomplishments.”

-She is the daughter of Brad Jacobs, an EBCI tribal member, and Alicia Jacobs, a citizen of the Cherokee Nation.
+She is the daughter of Brad Jacobs, an EBCI tribal member, and Alicia Mitchell, a citizen of the Cherokee Nation.
 She is the granddaughter of the late Harvey Ralph Jacobs Jr. and MaryAnn Jacobs of Tsali Care and Ray Mitchell and Vicki Mitchell of Gilbert, Ariz. and the sister of Harvey Ray Jacobs.